webqit/quantum-js/README.md

 [Overview](#overview) • [Creating Quantum Programs](#creating-quantum-programs) • [Implementation](#implementation) • [Examples](#examples) • [License](#license)

-Quantum JS is a runtime extension to JavaScript that lets you do reactive programming in plain JavaScript!
-This project pursues a futuristic, more efficient way to write reactive applocations *today*!
+Quantum JS is a runtime extension to JavaScript that brings Imperative Reactive Programming to JavaScript!

-Quantum JS occupies [a new category](https://en.wikipedia.org/wiki/Reactive_programming#Imperative) in the reactivity spectrum!
+What's that?

 ## Overview

-Whereas you currently need a couple primitives to express reactive logic...
+Where you normally would employ certain reactive primitives to express reactive logic...

 ```js
 import { createSignal, createMemo, createEffect } from 'solid-js';